Vibdestroyer/cs2114-project1-group15/README.md

 java -cp out User
 ```

-Keep `names.txt` in the project root directory so the program can load the names correctly.
+Run the project from root directory so the program can load the names correctly.

 ## Contributors